-When Dhurandhar Part 1 was released, I happened to be in India, caught in a rough patch, so I skipped watching it.
+When Dhurandhar Part 1 was released, I was in India, caught in a rough patch, so I skipped watching it.
 Still, the excitement swirling around the film was impossible to ignore.

 Disclaimer: This post contains spoilers for Dhurandhar parts 1 and 2.
 If you haven’t watched them, don’t proceed.